A confidential space to explore the thoughts, feelings and challenges in your life.

 Individual Therapy

 Every client I work with is unique in their personality and needs so I do not use a one size fits all approach.
-There is no homework and I work in an informal, warm, supportive and open way avoiding structure and allowing what happens between us in the room to unfold.
-For those who prefer a more structured, prescriptive way of working, this might not be the therapy for you and I would encourage you to find someone to work with who you can be completely open with.
+I do not suggest homework and I work in an informal, warm, supportive and open way avoiding structure and allowing what happens between us in the room to unfold.
+For those who prefer a more structured, prescriptive way of working, this might not be the therapy for you.
 The aim being that you come to understand yourself, your needs, conflicts, anxieties, hidden defences and relationship problems on a much deeper level.
 This will enable you to bring a greater satisfaction and stability to your life.

 Couples Counselling

-I aim to facilitate an understanding of the conflicts that have arisen between you and will explore what your hopes are from the process.
-Whether you want to understand your partner better or express difficult emotions safely.
-You may want to be more equipped to use your voice and ask for what you need or to hear what may be going on for your partner, it can be helpful to clear the air and to identify what is causing the relationship difficulties.
-Some couples will have different views and answers to these questions, so honesty can be an important part of the process.
+I aim to facilitate an understanding of the conflict and explore what your hopes are.
+You may want to be more equipped to use your voice and ask for what you need or to hear what may be going on for your partner, it can be helpful to identify what is causing the relationship difficulties.
+Some couples will have different views to these questions, so honesty can be an important part of the process.

-Separate individual sessions can be arranged if this is deemed helpful and these can be useful to understand where some of the issues may have originated from.
+Separate individual sessions can be arranged if this is deemed helpful and can be useful to understand some of the issues.
 Sessions are offered in blocks with the option of ad-hoc sessions to check in after the main period of counselling has ended.
 Couples may be asked to put into practice techniques between sessions.

 Qualifications and Training

-Registered member of the BACP (British Association of Counselling & Psychotherapy) which means I meet the standard required by my professional counselling body for competence, experience and ethical conduct.
+Registered member of the BACP (British Association of Counselling & Psychotherapy) which means I meet the standard required by my professional counselling body.
 I am accountable to and follow their ethical code of practice.
-I am also a member of HACP (Hampshire Association of Counsellors and Psychotherapy).
-More information can be obtained from www.bacp.co.uk, www.hacp.co.uk, Psychology Today, Right Therapist.
+A member of HACP (Hampshire Association of Counsellors and Psychotherapy).

-In following good practice, I am in regular clinical supervision, attend training events and have an up to date DBS certificate (formerly CRB).
-I am also fully insured.
+In following good practice, I am in regular clinical supervision, attend regular training events and have an up to date DBS certificate (formerly CRB).
+I also have public liability insurance.

 • Diploma in Psychodynamic Counselling (BACP Accredited Training Course) Southampton Counselling